 After getting through the basics, advantages, features and the top apps made using either of the two app development frameworks, it is time to compare them on the basis of:

 Flutter vs React Native in ease of testing is an intense battle as ever.
-Flutter on one hand offers amazing support to automated testing since it supports dart.
-And on the other hand, it boasts detailed documentation that is related to widget, unit, and integration level.
+Flutter on one hand offers amazing support for automated testing since it supports Dart.
+And on the other hand, it boasts detailed documentation that is related to the widget, unit, and integration levels.
 Moreover, if a developer is looking to build robust apps on either iOS or Android, Flutter offers detailed documentation for it.